pyrrho/vscode-little-moon/README.md

 - Because it can be annoying to wait for changes to propagate through the extension host or through the the package-uninstall-reinstall dance, it will sometimes speed up experimentation to copy rules into your setting.json's `"workbench.colorCustomizations"` or `"editor.tokenColorCustomizations"` override object, and get immediate feedback on changes.
 Once you've found what you want, you can copy those values back into the .njk/.js files.
 - The `Developer: Toggle Developer Tools` (`workbench.action.toggleDevTools`) and `Developer: Inspect Editor Tokens and Scopes` (`editor.action.inspectTMScopes`) commands are very useful for figuring out what's what.
+- Check the extract_off_theme_rules.md for a way to look at what isn't being touched by your theme.

 Pending TODOs:
 ==============